Poland

 Tips on how to strengthen your application:

-• clearly describe what and how you plan to accomplish, as well as why at the selected host institution/in Poland
+- clearly describe what and how you plan to accomplish, as well as why the selected host institution in Poland is essential for your work

-• describe what will be the impact of the project on your future plans
+- define the impact of the project on your future academic or professional plans

 Note: Candidate's data will be processed by the Polish Commission in accordance with its Privacy Policy for Fulbright Poland grants.